How To Take Someone to Court

-If you want to take someone to court (known as making/starting a Claim) you use the N1 form, or MCOL (see below).
+Initiating a small claims action (known as making/starting a Claim) is easier than you might think - simply use the N1 form, or alternatively use MCOL (see below).

-I'd also recommend the 'EX' prefixed documents (below) which provide a simple, clear description of court procedures.
+If you're not quite at that stage yet, I'd suggest reading the 'EX' prefixed documents EX301-EX304 (below) which provide a simple, clear description of court procedures - recommended.

 Starting Your Claim